 It’s important to find the right pest control product for your bug problem.
 Finding a solution that is effective and family-friendly is key.
 Check out a few solutions to help keep your home free of crickets.

 A boric acid granular perimeter bait can be used as a preventative treatment around the exterior of your home.
 Pests are attracted to the bait, leading to them eating it and then dying.

 For crickets that get inside your house, dusts are an option for indoor treatment.
 Some insecticide dusts have a desiccant (dehydrating) effect on bugs, and they work by adhering to the legs and exoskeleton of the insects and dehydrating them to the point of death.

-DE is a powder that is created from the skeletons of algae and works by drying out (desiccating) the insect.
-It can be effective against certain pests.
-DE attaches itself to the body of a cricket, causing them severe dehydration and eventually death, though it takes time.
-You will need to be patient.
+- Diatomaceous Earth: DE is a powder that is created from the skeletons of algae and works by drying out (desiccating) the insect.
+It attaches itself to the body of a cricket, causing them severe dehydration and eventually death, though it takes time.

-Boric Acid Insect Dust: Boric Acid insect dust is another viable option to prevent and control crickets.
-It should be used inside cracks, crevices, and wall voids in the general area where you having cricket issues.
+- Boric Acid Insect Dust: Boric Acid insect dust is another option to prevent and control crickets.
+It should be used inside cracks, crevices, and wall voids in the general area where you're having cricket issues.
 Basements are another good area to dust with boric acid, as they can be perfect hangouts for certain types of crickets.

 Insect Sticky Traps

 You might be able to trap house crickets using sticky traps.
 Be sure to place them way out of the way of normal household traffic, as they are incredibly sticky.